 John Busby began to study and draw nature, particularly birds, from an early age, assisted by Walter Flesher, a gamekeeper on Ilkley Moor, close to his home; at age 17, John was a founder member of the Wharfedale Naturalists’ Society.

 After National Service in the RAF, he studied at Leeds College of Art (1948-52) then at Edinburgh College of Art (ECA) (1952-4).
 John was awarded a Post-Graduate & Major Travel Scholarship (France & Italy), and on return joined the ECA Painting School staff under Sir William Gillies and taught there from 1956 to 1988.
+Some of his first published bird drawings appeared in the The Dalesman magazine in the summer of 1948, and the magazine published more of his artwork over the years.

 From 1960 he exhibited widely, with solo shows at The Scottish Gallery, Edinburgh, the Goosewell Gallery, Menston in 1970, and a retrospective exhibition at Cartwright Hall, Bradford, in 1999.
 The Royal Scottish Academy, and Scottish Gallery, Edinburgh, mounted retrospective and memorial exhibitions of his work in June 2016.